craftcms/feed-me/docs/feature-tour/creating-your-feed.md

 ### Feed Type

-Its important to set the Feed Type to match the type of data you're importing.
-While its optional to pick `RSS` or `ATOM`, you'll find that choosing these options will pre-set the [Primary Element](docs:feature-tour/creating-your-feed#primary-element) field below.
+Set the Feed Type to match the type of data you're importing.

 ### Element Type

 Select the Element you wish to import your feed content into.
-For the [Free](/craft-plugins/feed-me/pricing) version, you'll only be able to import into Entries, but [Pro](https://verbb.io/craft-plugins/feed-me/pricing) will allow you to select Assets, Categories, Users, Commerce Products.
+For the [Free](/craft-plugins/feed-me/pricing) version, you'll only be able to import into Entries, but [Pro](https://verbb.io/craft-plugins/feed-me/pricing) will allow you to select Assets, Categories, Users, Commerce Products and third-party elements.

 ### Sites